-The third leg of the Oregon Gravel Grinder Series, this “Grand Tour of Gravel” is a five-day event that will challenge and reward racers and adventure riders alike, not only on the epic days in the saddle, but the celebration of the gravel tribe each night at camp.
+The third leg of the Oregon Gravel Grinder Series, this “Grand Tour of Gravel,” is a five-day event that will challenge and reward racers and adventure riders alike, not only on the epic days in the saddle but the celebration of the gravel tribe each night at camp.
 This unique experience covers 312-363 miles and 25,000-33,000 feet of elevation gain over mixed terrain through the Cascade Mountain Range in five days and four nights.
-There are two different rider type classifications for this event that has either difficult rides for each day, you can register as Pioneer or Settler.
-Pioneers usually ride up to 10 miles more and climb 500-1000 feet more per day than the Settler.
-Each night celebrates the riders at various camp sites.
+There are two different rider-type classifications for this event: either difficult rides for each day or you can register as Pioneer or Settler.
+Pioneers usually ride up to 10 miles more and climb 500-1000 feet more daily than the Settler.
+Each night celebrates the riders at various campsites.
 Event registration includes all support; tents, food, and nightly entertainment.
 There are even professional massages available for participants.
-The event starts and ends in Sisters, OR; a full loop through the Cascades where each day has difficulty classified as Moderate, Hard, or Very Hard.
+The event starts and ends in Sisters, OR, a full loop through the Cascades where each day has difficulty classified as Moderate, Hard, or Very Hard.
 There are aid stations along the way to keep all riders fueled and hydrated for hundreds of miles.
-If you are looking for a great multi-day cycling experience.
+This event is for you if you want a great multi-day cycling experience.
 In 2023 there will be a Tag-Team category open to 30 teams.
 You decide which days you want to ride while your partner rests and relaxes at camp- then you switch!

-The Oregon Trail Stage Race is part of the Oregon Gravel Grinder Series produced by Breakaway Promotions which which operates several other top multi-day gravel events.
-The full event line-up includes: Gorge; Cascade; Oregon Trail; and Ochoco.
+The Oregon Trail Stage Race is part of the Oregon Gravel Grinder Series produced by Breakaway Promotions which operates several other top single-day and multi-day gravel events.
+The full event line-up includes Gorge; Cascade, Oregon Trail; and Ochoco.
 There are discounts when riders register for three or four at a time.
-For all multi-day riders, this is your chance to experience some of the best gravel rides Cascade Mountain Range and national parks of Oregon has to offer in the spring and summer.
+For all multi-day riders, this is your chance to experience some of the best gravel rides Cascade Mountain Range and the national parks of Oregon have to offer in the spring and summer.